* March 26, 2014

 * Coaches are enthusiatic, willing, and sincere.

-* Good coaches are people who love to see growth in confidence and respect for others.
+* Good coaches coach, to see growth in personal confidence and respect for others.

 I hope this website is helpful.

 Contact me, and if I cannot answer your